-- Should I have this test if there has never been anyone in our family with own syndrome?
+Should I have this test if there has never been anyone in our families with Down syndrome?

-In over 95 percent of the families in which a child is born with Down syndrome, there has never been anyone else in the family with this problem.
+In over 95 percent of the families in which a child is born with Down syndrome, there has never been anyone else in the family with the condition.
 A very small percentage of Down syndrome is inherited in families.
-If you or your partner have a history of Down syndrome in the family, please let your doctor or genetic counselor know prior to having this test.
+If you or your partner has a relative with Down syndrome, please inform your doctor prior to having screening.

-- If I am over 35 years of age, should I consider having the MMS blood test first to identify my risk of having a child with Down syndrome before deciding about an amniocentesis?
+Should I consider having a screening test first to identify my risk of having a child with Down syndrome before deciding about an amniocentesis or CVS?

 Many patients find that the screening result helps them to make a decision regarding whether CVS or amniocentesis is the right choice for them.
 Diagnostic testing is available for any patient who desires more definitive information.
 These